PranavSingla101/GTM-Dashboard/README.md

 - Manual append script:
   - `gtmvenv\Scripts\python ingestion/live_append.py --count 3`

-## Trade-Offs
-SQLite is used instead of Postgres because the project runs entirely locally with no external services.
-The data generator replaces a CRM API integration because Salesforce/HubSpot API rate limits and OAuth setup would add days of work without changing the analytical value demonstrated.

 ## Future Improvements
 - Replace mock generator with Salesforce, HubSpot, or Apollo API ingestion.